 make gardener-debug

 This is using skaffold debugging features.
 In the Gardener case, Go debugging using Delve is the most relevant use case.
-Please see the skaffold debugging documentation how to setup your IDE accordingly.
+Please see the skaffold debugging documentation how to set up your IDE accordingly or check the examples below (GoLand, VS Code).

 SKAFFOLD_MODULE environment variable is working the same way as described for Developing Gardener.
 However, skaffold is not watching for changes when debugging, because it would like to avoid interrupting your debugging session.